-- Students should possess skills, knowledge and values that would enable them to create, develop, manage and exploit language sources, to use language appropriately and to follow an occupation in language technology. - Students should understand the multilingual complexity of South Africa and be able to contribute towards the empowerment of the entire community by using language technology. - c) By using their knowledge and understanding of applicable multidisciplinary concepts, structures, models, theories, principles and research methods, students should be able to contribute meaningfully to the management of information and information sources. - d) Equipped with a thorough, practical knowledge of and insight into the field of Information Technology (IT) students should be able to solve IT-

-- related problems by also using approaches and techniques from other applicable disciplines.

-Students should remain aware of the necessity to ensure continued - e) Students should remain aware of the necessity to ensure continued competence by staying abreast of the latest technology and techniques, and be able to remain involved as lifelong learners by means of established and well-developed learning skills.
+Students should possess skills, knowledge and values that would enable them to create, develop, manage and exploit language sources, to use language appropriately and to follow an occupation in language technology.

+- b) Students should understand the multilingual complexity of South Africa and be able to contribute towards the empowerment of the entire community by using language technology. - c) By using their knowledge and understanding of applicable multidisciplinary concepts, structures, models, theories, principles and research methods, students should be able to contribute meaningfully to the management of information and information sources. - d) Equipped with a thorough, practical knowledge of and insight into the field of Information Technology (IT) students should be able to solve ITrelated problems by also using approaches and techniques from other applicable disciplines. - e) Students should remain aware of the necessity to ensure continued competence by staying abreast of the latest technology and techniques, and be able to remain involved as lifelong learners by means of established and well-developed learning skills.